DzvinkaYarish/dist-chain-replication/README.md

 ### Run the processes

-1. Edit the configuration file
+1. Edit the configuration file `.env`

 2. Run the control panel